Day 2 of the Career Champions Challenge

 Values

-The Gen Z students of today have grown up in unprecedented times: information overload literally at their fingertips, a worldwide pandemic, and growing global/political tensions.
+The Gen Z students of today have grown up in unprecedented times: the massive influence of AI and information overload literally at their fingertips, a worldwide pandemic, and growing global/political tensions.

 With these vastly different experiences than previous generations, the way current college students think about and value careers and work in general may be a bit different.
 According to Handshake (2022), 70% of Gen Z students say money is the biggest factor or value that affects their employment choices.
-Not only is financial stability important, according to the Deloitte Global 2022 Gen Z & Millennial survey, a workplace that supports mental health and has societal impact are just as valuable for students (pg.
-13).
-When students work at a job or organization that matches their values, there is a higher chance they will stay at a position for more than five years (Deloitte, 2022, pg.
-14).
-Simply asking your student, “What’s important to you in a future job?” and providing examples can help them start thinking about their values.
+Not only is financial stability important, according to the Deloitte 2025 Gen Z and Millennial Survey, 54% of Gen Z students expressed that “meaningful work is very important” to them (pg.
+4).
+Further, Gen Z students see the job they engage in a large part of their core identity (Deloitte, 2025, pg.
+34).
+Students want a meaningful purpose in their future careers.
+Teaching or advising students on how to better understand their own values towards their future career can help shape their four years here at UAlbany.
+Simply asking your student, “What matters to you in a future job?” and providing examples can help them start thinking about their values.

 Personality